IBM/platinum-demos/docs/tech-sales-enablement-creating-a-compliance-catalog-from-csv/demo-instructions.md

 **1.4:** If the customer needs a pre-defined compliance catalog from Concert, select one from this list: <br/> <img src="images/2-4.png" width="800" />

-**1.5:** If the customers compliance catalog is not listed, create one with the Concert toolkit.
+**1.5:** If the customer's compliance catalog is not listed, create one with the Concert toolkit.

 Define a CSV to Excel file with the following format: <br/> <img src="images/2-5-1.png" width="800" />